roobenweb/roobenweb/_posts/figma/2024-02-04-wordpress.markdown

 <a style="color:#fff;background:#161515;"
 class="button" href="https://www.figma.com/community/file/1292240575217001327/wordpress-website-pricing-table" target="_blank">Click To Duplicate</a>

 This is a WordPress pricing table design that I made to advertise WordPress website services on my website.
-One of the reasons I made this pricing table design was to help people that are interested in investing in a website visualize web services as an off the shelf product rather then try to explain.
+My aim with this design was to help ordinary people who don't know a whole lot web design and development visualize these types of web services as a more off the shelf product rather than some abstract thought.

-What I've noticed as a website designer is that their is a lot of people out there who want a website but don't really know how to go about it.
-Even with  website builders and other similar tools theirs a learning curve that not everyone is ready to take on.
+As a website designer I

 What I'm offering with this tools is both development for